 This course is designed for students who receive sport-specific training that is not available through Gilbert Christian High School.
 The students must keep a log of their hours involved in training, and they must be signed by a certified trainer.
 A log sheet is due every three weeks.
-Students are also required to submit both short and long-term goals that have been discussed with their certified trainer.
-The students must complete a minimum of 90 hours of training per semester to receive an "A" grade.
-This course is available 1st and 7th period, and the students must receive prior approval from administration to enroll.
-This course may be repeated for credit.
+Students are also required to submit both short and long-term

 PPE 117 BODY FIT - ADVANCED FITNESS 1 YEAR 1 CREDIT

 (ELECTIVE)

-PREREQUISITE: NONE WOME EN ONLY
+PREREQUISITE: NONE WOMEN ONLY